Breeding Location:

 Range and Habitat

-California Towhee: Resident in coastal and foothill chaparral from Oregon to southern Baja California.
-Preferred habitats include shady underbrush, open woods, pinyon-juniper woodlands, and suburban gardens.
+California Towhee: This species is a resident in coastal areas and foothill chaparral habitats ranging from southern Oregon, along much western California, and throughout Baja California.
+Its other preferred habitats include shady underbrush, open woods, pinyon-juniper woodlands, and suburban gardens.

 Breeding and Nesting